 Basic target layer or new target layers using a field value

 Define a common target layer or select a field from the incoming data source to take its values as the target layer for each new imported objectWatch this video...

-Use blocks for points and centroids
+Use field based blocks for points and centroids

 Choose between AutoCAD Points or Block References when importing point features or centroid of polygon features.
-When using Blocks, "map" fields from the incoming data to Attributes included inside the Block definitionWatch this video...
+When using Blocks, you can select a field to choose the Block References names to insert and "map" fields from the incoming data to Attributes included inside the Block definitionWatch this video...

 Block insertion parameters from field values